-Over half (55%, n=45) of institutions with noncredit use CCC Apply for their noncredit program(s)/ institution.
-Small (58%, n=21) and medium (61%, n=23) noncredit institutions are more likely to use CCC Apply than large noncredit institutions (13%, n=1).
+Sixty percent (n=55) of institutions with noncredit use CCC Apply for their noncredit program(s)/ institution.
+Small (67%, n=29) and medium (62%, n=24) noncredit institutions are more likely to use CCC Apply than large noncredit institutions (22%, n=2).
+It is noteworthy that the institutions that have the same admissions process for credit and noncredit students are in great proportion the same institutions that reported using CCCApply for their noncredit programs.